 Tooth decay can be painful and also can damage tooth appearance.
-It may lead to fillings, crowns or inlays to restore a damaged part.
-If tooth decay is not treated, the nerve of the tooth can become infected and causing as an abscess.
+It may lead to fillings, crowns, or inlays to restore a damaged part.
+If tooth decay is not treated, the nerve of the tooth can become infected and cause an abscess.
 This may then need root canal treatment or else even extraction.

 How do l keep my teeth and gums healthy?

 Instead of facing severe cavity and pain, It is easy to keep your mouth clean and healthy.
 A simple routine of brushing with fluoride toothpaste and flossing is the first step.
-Good eating habits, avoiding sugary food and drinks less can be helpful.
-And the most important is a regular dental check-up, that can help prevent most dental problems.
+Good eating habits, avoiding sugary food, and drinking less can be helpful.
+And the most important is a regular dental check-up, which can help prevent most dental problems.

-Although most people brush twice a day they do not clean the edges of their teeth carefully. and some people don’t consider to get a regular preventive dental check-up.
+Although most people brush twice a day they do not clean the edges of their teeth carefully. and some people don’t consider getting a regular preventive dental check-up.
 Small changes in our daily routine can make a big difference in the long run.

 If you go to the dentist regularly your dentist can remove any plaque or tartar on your teeth.
 And treat for other oral diseases that have already appeared.
 But daily dental hygiene is solely up to you, and the main weapons are the toothbrush and floss.